Consumer Choice Over Shopping Baskets: Introduction

-The empirical model is Two-Stage Least Squares, with a set of linear demand functions, one per good with supermarket and time FEs.
-Product utility is a function of observed product characteristics, including product category and private-label brand dummies.
+The second key contribution is the enabling of demand estimation via a model of linear demand, addressing of the Gandhi and Nevo (2021) critiques.
+To handle the curse of dimensionality, I expand on the Pinkse and Slade (2004) semi-parametric demand estimation approach, proxying for substitution effects via a statistical model of joint-purchase frequencies due to Tian, Lautz, Wallis, and Lambiotte (2021).
+The statistical model adjusts for product popularity and transaction size and is fed into the demand model via polynomial series expansion to predict price effects across products.
+It allows flexibility to observe both substitutes and complements.
+The empirical model is Two-Stage Least Squares, with a set of linear demand functions, one per good with supermarket and time fixed effects (FEs).
+Product utility is a function of observed product characteristics, including product category and private-label brand dummy variables.
 Prices are interacted with these to allow for heterogeneity.
-I use a single exogenous instrumental variable – the average price across each goods’ competitors at other grocery stores (Hausman, 1996).
-The polynomial lags of the Slutsky matrix proxy are interacted with the instrument in the same way as they are with the price vector, allowing a single instrument to cover every price parameter.
-All variables are standardised for comparability, and I orthogonalise the set of covariates and price interactions to eliminate multicollinearity and reduce the number of parameters to estimate.\\
+The proxy polynomials are interacted with a single exogenous instrumental variable - the average price across each goods' competitors at other grocery stores (Hausman, 1996).
+This covers the price endogeneity concerns from the simultaneity of demand and supply.\\

-The \ref{NN-LF} conditions, when binding, affect linear demand estimation in two ways.
-First, the specific Slutsky matrix that the proxy is meant to approximate changes, as established by the abovementioned theoretical findings.
-Second, the non-negativity condition on the alternatives in the consideration set introduces a form of price endogeneity in the system.
-Ignorance of such a constraint causes prices to be correlated with the error term because, as prices rise, the necessary adjustment to force negative demands back to zero also rises.
-The estimation of demand with binding non-negativity constraints is not new (Wales and Woodland, 1983); but here the non-negativity is not imposed at the product, but at the consideration set alternative level.
-To address this, I use a novel control-function correction with a non-negative least-squares step.\\